 The maximum length of a character constant is 1 character long.
 That means you can not put more than one character inside single quotation marks like this:

 'ab' // Wrong '12' // Wrong

 As you may already know inside computer memory everything is stored as binary.
-It is easy to see how integer and floating point constant are stored as binary numbers.
-But how character constants are stored in the memory ?
+It is easy to see how integer and floating point constants are stored as binary numbers.
+But how character constants are stored in the memory?
 It turns out that Every character constant has a unique integer associated with it.
-An ASCII table represents the decimal number to used to represent every known character in the English Language.
+An ASCII table represents the decimal number used to represent every known character in the English Language.